-Style Switching is not a technical skill, it is a mind-set.
+Style Switching is not a technical skill, it is a mindset.
 I work with my clients to create a communications mode that they can consciously practice until such time as it becomes a natural process.
 It is not about changing your personality or manipulating the situation.
-Rather, it is about understanding the other person’s perspective, remaining authentic and retaining your core values through style switching, so that you are better able to adapt your behaviour to the situation you find yourself in.
+Rather, it is about understanding the other person’s perspective, remaining authentic, and retaining your core values through style switching, so that you are better able to adapt your behavior to the situation you find yourself in.
 And most importantly, your intention is to have a win-win outcome.

 In the latest in my series of 100 success factors for global leaders, here are my top tips for becoming a better communicator by learning to switch your communications style:

 1. Remember that your communication is your responsibility

 It is all too easy to get frustrated when others don’t understand the point you are trying to make, but the reality is that it is your responsibility as a communicator to get your point across clearly and effectively.

 If you always hold that commitment as a basic principle of your communication style you will learn to naturally adapt your message and delivery until understanding is reached.

 Try to find out as much as possible about the cultures, people, and language you will be communicating with.

 Check with a trusted colleague from the same culture, on how best to adapt your communication to their culture – and pitfalls to avoid – or undertake research; there are plenty of useful resources online.